 Positions in the US executive branch

-At senior levels, the executive branch seems to have a larger number of high impact positions than Congress.
+At its most senior levels, the executive branch seems to have a larger number of high impact positions than Congress.
 So in the long term, we think people should probably aim for positions in the executive branch.

 But if you’re straight out of an undergraduate degree, starting off in Congress is a good launching point for your career.
 Knowing how to navigate Congress and being able to make things happen there is an important skill set, and people in the executive branch highly value people who can do this.